SunsetFi/suntime-js/docs/01-quick-start.md

 # StaticJs Quick Start

+## StaticJs Basics

+The API functions `evaluateScript(string, {realm?})`, `evaluateModule(string, {realm?})`, and `evaluateExpression(string, {realm?})` will evaluate the given script, and return a promise resolving to the script's result after the task (and all microtasks) are completed.

 **Warning**: Using StaticJs this way is vulnurable to deadlocks when given looping code, and can introduce security complications where VM code can be unexpectedly invoked through interacting with the resulting values (eg: property getters and setters).

-The API functions `evaluateScript(string, {realm?})`, `evaluateModule(string, {realm?})`, and `evaluateExpression(string, {realm?})` will evaluate the given script, and return a promise resolving to the script's result after the task (and all microtasks) are completed.
+See further sections for solutions to this.

 ```ts
 import { evaluateExpression } from "@suntime-js/core";